-Since my family's migration to Athens from the Lebanese civil war in 1989, my relationship to Greece evolved through the years into a impermanent place of Return.
+Since my family's migration to Athens from the Lebanese civil war in 1989, my relationship to Athens and Greece evolved through the years into a impermanent place of Return.

-Those images and texts convey fugitive presence glimpses of that attempt to visit a homeland, an ephemeral past existence, instant future projections of a worn nostalgia, and the death of a precarious chronology of History.
+Those images and dialogues convey fugitive presence glimpses of that attempt to visit a homeland, an ephemeral past existence in exile, instant future projections of a worn nostalgia, and the death of a precarious chronology of History.

 Depuis la migration de ma famille à Athènes de la guerre civile libanaise en 1989, ma relation avec la Grèce a évolué au fil des années en un lieu impermanent du Retour.

-Ces images et textes véhiculent des aperçus de présence fugitive, de cette tentative de visiter une patrie, une existence éphémère passée, les projections instantanées d'une nostalgie usée et la mort d'une chronologie précaire de l'Histoire.
+Ces images et dialogues véhiculent des aperçus de présence fugitive, de cette tentative de visiter une patrie, une existence éphémère passée en exile, les projections instantanées d'une nostalgie usée et la mort d'une chronologie précaire de l'Histoire.

-Ils sont principalement les traces d'un poème inachevé, consacré à chanter les ruines de l'appartenance, d'un temps de guerre.
+Ils sont principalement les traces fragiles d'un poème inachevé, consacré à chanter les ruines de l'appartenance, en temps de guerre.

 - Many pigeons landed on Noah's ark today!